bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 74°
+- 76°
-- overcast clouds
+- broken clouds
-- 87% humidity
+- 81% humidity
-- 6 mph wind
+- 0 mph wind
 - 0.39 inches of precipitation in the past 24 hours

 ## Temperature History